Hacker0x01/docs.hackerone.com/docs/programs/report-actions.md

 To change the state of a report:
 1) Go to the bottom of the report above the comment box.
 2) Change the action picker from **Add comment** to **Change state** from the drop-down.
 3) Select the state of the report.
-You can chose from:
+You can choose from:

 Option | Detail
 ------ | -------